XingFramework/xing-book/creating_the_application.md

 ## Installing the Xing Framework rubygem

 We'll start by installing xing-framework.
 Make sure you're using a compatible version of Ruby (we prefer >= 2.2).

-If you're using a Ruby manager with gemsets (like RVM), you probably want to [create a gemset now](https://rvm.io/gemsets/basics) and switch to it.
-Xing will create a .ruby-gemset file with the same name as your application.
+RVM USERS NOTE: If you use RVM's [gemset](https://rvm.io/gemsets/basics) feature, you can invoke xing new with the flag --with-gemset so xing will create .ruby-gemset files with the same name as your application.
+If you're doing that, you might also want to create the gemset before you even install the xing-framework gem, switch to it, and install xing-framework there so everything is in a single set.
 If you're not using gemsets, don't worry about it.

-If you are using rbenv, you will need to run `rbenv rehash` AFTER installing xing-framework.
+RBENV USERS NOTE: If you are using rbenv, you will need to run `rbenv rehash` AFTER installing xing-framework.

 ## Generating the application